-The Eversense CGM System is indicated for continually measuring glucose levels in adults (18 years and older) with diabetes for up to 90 days.
-It is designed to replace blood glucose testing for diabetes treatment decisions.
+The Eversense E3 CGM System is indicated for continually measuring glucose levels in adults (18 years or older) with diabetes for up to 180 days.
+The system is indicated for use to replace fingerstick blood glucose measurements for diabetes treatment decisions.

 The system is intended to:

 - Provide real-time glucose readings.

 - Provide alerts for the detection and prediction of episodes of low blood glucose (hypoglycemia) and high blood glucose (hyperglycemia).